 Blue Cross Riverrink

 1 South 15th Street, Philadelphia (Dilworth Park)

 Get active with outdoor Skating around Philadelphia.
 Both Blue Cross RiverRink and Rothman Rink are open for limited hours with timed tickets for Christmas Day Skating.
-If you choose Rothman Rink, catch the free Deck the Hall Holiday Light Show which plays on a continuous 30-minute loop!
+If you choose Rothman Rink, catch the free Deck the Hall Holiday Light Show which plays at the top of every hour!
 The Comcast Holiday Spectacular is a short walk away, too!

 391 Stony Hill Road, Yardley

 If you’re willing to take a trip up I-95 and head to Yardley PA, the Shady Brook Farm Holiday Light Show, is a delight for all ages.
-The Drive Thru is open on Christmas but please note that the Farm Market, Santa’s Village, Candy Cane Lane & bonfires are CLOSED on Christmas.
+Note that the Drive Through is open on Christmas but the wagon ride and Santa’s Village are closed.

 1001 Longwood Road, Kennett Square

 Visit A Longwood Christmas in Kennett Square!
 Stop by Longwood Gardens as they bring you a Fire and Ice Christmas.
 Walk through thousands of lights, grab a winter treat at the café, or sit around the fire pits to listen to holiday tunes and take in all the lights.